xiaochuany/blog/docs/posts/drafts/Ftest.md

 F = \frac{\chi^2_{d}/d}{\chi^2_{e}/e}
 $$

-where $d$ and $e$ are the degree of freedom of the numerator and the denominator.
+where $d$ and $e$ are the degree of freedom of the chisquares in the numerator and the denominator.
 These scaling factors ensures that both numerator and denominator have unit expected value.
 We can write $F = F(d,e)$ to indicate that F is actually a parametric family of distributions.

 Its density function can be spelled out with Gamma functions and such, but that's not what we care about in this post.
 Our goal is to explore test statistics equal or approaching F distribution as the sample size grows.
+[TODO: cover large sample case in more detail]

 ## Equality of variance